-Bonnie Halvorson-Bourgeois '07, MS, CCC-SLP, is an Assistant Professor in the Department of Communication Sciences and Disorders and is the Coordinator of Literacy Services in the Speech Language and Literacy Center (SLLC).
+Bonnie Halvorson-Bourgeois '07, MS, CCC-SLP, is an Assistant Professor in the Department of Communication Sciences and Disorders and is the Coordinator of Literacy Services in the Julie Atwood Speech Language and Literacy Center (SLLC).

-She teaches courses and provides clinical education for first-year MS graduate students and educators completing the Certificate of Advanced Study (CAS) in Language and Literacy.
-She specializes in spoken-written language relationships and Structured Literacy intervention methods for teaching foundational reading and writing skills.
-Bonnie is active in deepening her self-reflection and knowledge of power, privilege, and positionality, and infusing anti-oppressive practice into clinical education.
-She has foundation-level training in Mindfulness-Based Stress Reduction (MBSR) and the Mindful Schools Curriculum and infuses mindfulness practice in her work with students and clients.
+She teaches courses and provides clinical education for first-year MS graduate students, and educators completing the Certificate of Advanced Study (CAS) in Language and Literacy.
+She specializes in spoken-written language relationships and Structured Literacy intervention methods for building foundational reading and writing skills.
+She is particularly interested in supporting student clinicians in fostering intrinsic motivation among striving readers.
+She views literacy as a civil and human right and infuses client-centered care into her clinical education.
+Bonnie has foundation-level training in Mindfulness-Based Stress Reduction (MBSR) and integrates these practices to support student well-being and effective clinical learning.

 - BFA, Theatre, University of Regina, Canada